top of page

 Choose a yarn of similar fibre composition and construction that is within 0.2m/g of the specified yarn.
 Then swatch a few times to see if you can achieve blocked gauge with it.
 If you are brave enough to have gone with a cotton in place of a merino, go a bit higher on the m/g and consider if the movement it allows for (ie. open drapey stitch pattern vs stiff which is something you can only assess when you swatch and block) is suited to the garment you are making (ie. fitted vs oversized).

-Check back soon for more about Shelley, and if you don’t want to miss a post, subscribe to my blog and newsletter here.
+If you don’t want to miss a post, subscribe to my blog and newsletter here.

 Happy stitching!